jgerstmayr/EXUDYN/docs/RST/Examples/openAIgymNLinkContinuous.rst

        #pip install stable_baselines3
        from stable_baselines3 import A2C, SAC

+       tensorboard_log = None #no logging
+       rewardCallback = None
+       verbose = 0 #turn off to just view in tensorboard if hasTensorboard: #only us if tensorboard is available tensorboard_log = "solution/tensorboard_log/" #dir
+           rewardCallback = RewardLoggingCallback()
+       else:
+           verbose = 1 #turn on without tensorboard

        # here the model is loaded (either for vectorized or scalar environmentÂ´using SAC or A2C).
        def getModel(flagContinuous, myEnv, modelType='SAC'):

            if flagContinuous :
                if modelType=='SAC':
                    model = SAC('MlpPolicy',